-The top twelve entries also will be displayed on the Illinois EPA website providing additional recognition for the winning entries as well as promoting the program.
+The top twelve entries will be displayed on the Illinois EPA website providing recognition for the winning entries as well as promoting the program.

 Exhibit timetable is as follows:

-- Educators incorporate the Environmental Pathways: Why is the Pond Green? unit into their classroom curricula (available free online at: https://pathways.mste.illinois.edu/).
-Students learn how algae can be good and bad in the aquatic environment and why it is important to reduce nonpoint source pollution in our waterways to prevent the bad.
+Educators incorporate the Environmental Pathways: Where does my food go? unit into their classroom curricula (available free online at: https://pathways.mste.illinois.edu/).
+Students learn about food waste diversion and why it is important.

 Informational resources can be found on the following web sites:

 All entries become the property of the Illinois EPA.
-If you have any questions, please contact Kristi Morris at (217) 558-7198.
+If you have any questions, please contact Kristi Morris.